roumpakis/Tensor-Completion-Java/README.md

 ## Installation Instructions <a name="execution"></a>
 1. Download the project source files.
 2. Import the project to Netbeans or other IDE.
-3. Call TCJTest.Test for predefine or Main.TMaacParTest for user defined data.
+3. Call TCJTest.Test for predefined or Main.TMaacParTest for user defined data.

 ## License <a name="licence"></a>